lsst-sqre/sqre-git-snapshot/README.md

     * Launch it.
     * Associate an EIP with it.
     * (optional) Add a DNS record for that EIP
-* Once it comes up, log in as centos, and then:
+* Once it comes up, log in as `centos`, and then:
    `sudo -i`
-   `hostnamectl ghsnap.codes.llst # Or whatever you called it`
+   `hostnamectl set-hostname ghsnap.lsst.codes # Or whatever you called it`
    `yum update -y`
    `yum install -y epel-release && yum repolist`
    `yum install -y git python-pip python-virtualenvwrapper jq`
-   `yum install emacs-nox # If you're not a barbarian`
+   `yum install -y emacs-nox # If you're not a barbarian`
    `curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.rpm.sh -o install-git-lfs-repo.sh`
    Examine `install-git-lfs-repo.sh` until you're sure it's not nefarious.
    `bash ./install-git-lfs-repo.sh`
    `yum -y install git-lfs-1.5.2-1.el7.x86_64`
    Reboot.
-* Once it is up again, log in as centos, and then:
+* Once it is up again, log in as `centos`, and then:
    `mkdir Venvs gh-snap git`
    `cd git`
    `git clone https://github.com/lsst-sqre/sqre-git-snapshot.git`